It’s possible to only use hand or manual tools when woodworking, but then it becomes a slower process.

 If you’re just starting in woodworking, it might be a good idea to opt for a newer machine.
 This will give you a chance to learn all the features and figure out which ones you like best.

 If you’re more experienced, the older machine may suit you just fine.
 You may already know which features you need and prefer, so an older machine that doesn’t have all the bells and whistles may be just what you’re looking for.

 No matter which type of woodworking machine you choose, be sure to read the manual before using it.
-This will help you understand how to use the machine properly and avoid any accidents.
+This will help you understand how to use the machine properly and avoid accidents.